-We look forward to working in partnership with you to make this year, one of excellence for each student in the Primary and Secondary School.
-The school prides itself on its commitment to the student's social and emotional wellbeing and we know that students learn best and achieve their potential when they are settled and engaged with what is going on around them.
-Alphington's emphasis on promoting multiculturalism and ensuring our students value diversity and practice acceptance all work in harmony to provide a welcoming and supportive environment for our international students.
+At Alphington Grammar School, we pride ourselves on our commitment to our students' social and emotional wellbeing, and we know that students learn best when they are settled and engaged with what is going on around them.
+We emphasise the promotion of multiculturalism and ensure that our students value diversity and practice acceptance.
+These factors all work in harmony to nurture a welcoming and supportive environment for our International Students.